sgorsten/linalg/README.md

 * The type or implementation details of any types which begin with an underscore, such as `_scalar<...>`, `_lswizzle<...>`, `_rswizzle<...>`
 * Direct access to any member variable whose name begins with an underscore, such as `vec<T,M>::_` or `mat<T,M,N>::_`

-The `linalgx.h` header will continue to experience breaking changes.
-As functionality in `linalgx.h` stabilizes, it may be migrated into `linalg.h`, in which case it will be considered stable.
+The `linalg-ext.h` header will continue to experience breaking changes.
+As functionality in `linalg-ext.h` stabilizes, it may be migrated into `linalg.h`, in which case it will be considered stable.

 ## Changes from `v2.1`